marcocspc/URNAI-Tools/README.md

 **By default, URNAI installs tensorflow-gpu**.
 If you wish to install tensorflow-cpu instead, check out [this section](#tensorflow-cpu).

-If you opt to install URNAI by only cloning this repo, you will need to manually install all dependencies to use the toolkit.
+If you opt to install URNAI by only cloning this repo (without pip), you will need to manually install all dependencies to use the toolkit.

 ### Supported Environments

-Installing URNAI as a package will also install all basic required game environments, including OpenAI Gym, and PySC2.
+Installing URNAI as a python package will also install all basic required game environments, including OpenAI Gym, and PySC2.
 But for other supported environments, you will need to install them for yourself.
 We give a brief overview of each environment and its installation bellow.

 We would also like to highlight that the environment wrapper, action wrapper and reward builder classes available in URNAI are inspired by Gym's wrappers, and are made to fit over them.
 Therefore, developers used to Gym's naming conventions and their way of representing states, rewards and action sets, will find URNAI to be comfortably familiar.
 Consequently, the addition of new Gym-like game environments to URNAI should be an easy task for any developer that is relatively familiar with Gym's workflow.